Viewing alarms in the user interface

 The Domains column is only available if the permission segregation based on domains has been enabled by an Administrator user.
-In this case, if the alarm has been triggered on a base station associated with a domain, the domain is displayed.
+In this case, if the alarm has been triggered on a device associated with a domain, the domain name is displayed.
 For more information, see Domains.

 Event-state alarms display their occurrence number on their severity state.
 To learn more, see Management of alarms' occurrences.